 Joanna Miller of Sugar Savvy tried some more Endangered Species varieties and here’s what she thought:

-The Grey Wolf Dark Chocolate with Cranberries and Almonds – like the Black Rhino, has a cocoa content of 70%.
-I enjoyed it, but for some reason, the chocolate seemed less smooth than the Rhino.
-Additionally, the bar is much chunkier with the nut and cranberry additions, as opposed to the fine shards of hazelnut toffee found in the Rhino.
-This is either good or bad, depending on your preference.
+I enjoyed it, but for some reason, the chocolate seemed less smooth than the others I’ve tried.
+Additionally, the bar is very chunky with the nut and cranberry additions.
 The almonds in this one are nicely roasted and the cranberries are well distributed and portioned, so as not to overwhelm the chocolate.
 This is one that you need to hold in the warmth of your mouth for several seconds before you can really begin to taste it.
 And once you do, the flavor is rich and sharp (in a good way).
 I only wish it were a bit less firm and meltier.

-Also, some words from Sarah Caron of Sugar Savvy about another flavor she’s tried:
+Sarah Caron of Sugar Savvy gave this flavor a try:

 The Facts on Endangered Species

 Certifications: Endangered Species is Certified Kosher OU-D, Certified Vegan, Certified Gluten Free, Certified Organic, Non-GMO Verified, and Fair Trade.

 Dietary Notes: By ingredients, Endangered Species is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, vegan / plant-based, vegetarian.
 Some varieties are nut-free.
 Nonetheless, always read the ingredient statement and check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
 Processes and labeling are subject to change at any time for any company / product.